 If a hazardous atmosphere exists in the confined space such as toxic gases, an appropriate air-purifying respirator may be used.
 However, if the confined space has a lack of oxygen, an air-purifying respirator will do no good – there is no supply of oxygen to breath in the first place.
 In this situation, an entrant would need to wear an air-supplying respirator.
 An air-supplying respirator will supply breathable air and will protect the entrant from breathing in hazardous air from the atmosphere of the confined space.

-On September 6, 2010, a 51-year-old male volunteer fire fighter (victim) died after being overcome by low oxygen and sewer gases while climbing down into a sewer manhole in an attempt to rescue a village utility worker.
+A volunteer fire fighter died after being overcome by low oxygen and sewer gases while climbing down into a sewer manhole to rescue a village utility worker.
 The utility worker had entered the manhole to investigate a reported sewer problem and was overcome by low oxygen and sewer gases.

 The incident occurred behind the fire station in an underground sewer line that ran under the fire station.
 The local utility company contacted the chief of the village’s volunteer fire department and requested that a piece of fire apparatus be moved out of the station so they would not block it in while accessing a manhole.